 At Your St. Patrick’s Day Celebration

 - Never leave your beverage unattended.
 Finish your drink before stepping outside or going to the restroom.

 - If you see someone at your celebration who is intoxicated and planning to drive themselves home, step in and help them arrange a safe ride home.

 On Your Way Home

 - If you are serving as the sober driver, keep an eye out for intoxicated pedestrians who may ignore traffic lights and crosswalks.

 - If you spot a motorist who appears to be impaired while driving, call law enforcement right away and provide a vehicle description and location.

-If you have been injured in a drunk driving accident, the attorneys of Stephens, Anderson & Cummings will fight to hold the responsible driver accountable for the harm they have caused you and work to maximize compensation on your behalf.
+If you have been injured in a drunk driving accident, a personal injury attorney from Stephens, Anderson & Cummings will fight to hold the responsible driver accountable for the harm they have caused you and work to maximize compensation on your behalf.